A visa is required. We can assist in processing this document.

 Frequently Asked Questions

-This e-Visa is for travelers transiting through Uganda for a period not exceeding 48 hours.
-Applicants are required to have a confirmed onward booking from Uganda to a third country or other acceptable plans to depart Uganda within 48 hours of arrival.
+This e-Visa is for travelers transiting through Uganda for a period not exceeding 2 days Total.
+Applicants are required to have a confirmed onward booking from Uganda to a third country or other acceptable plans to depart Uganda within 2 days after arrival.

 We require the following to submit your application: